 Day 4 – Pre-Hispanic food

 For our last day, we enjoyed a nice breakfast at our AirBnB.
 We then went back to the market and indulged on our last Pre-Hispanic food & snacks.
-We decided to pack some home and we did well as after spending 3+ months in Mexico we were not able to find this food anywhere else.
-Can it be just done in Tepoztlan?
+We decided to pack some to take back to Mexico City and we are glad we did because after spending 3+ months in Mexico, we were not able to find this food anywhere else.
+Can it be just be found in Tepoztlan?
 If you know, please let us know in the comment section below.

-Here are also additional options that we had on our list but we did not have a chance to try out!
+Here are also additional options that we had on our list but we did not have a chance to add to our Tepoztlan itinerary.
 If you do, please come back and leave us a comment about it!

 Look for UFOs!